 At home, I’m studying computer engineering.
-Unfortunately, the course selection at Shanghai University didn’t match with courses I was supposed to take for my home university.
-Still, I was able to learn a lot: language, culture, history and international economics.
+Unfortunately, the course selection at Shanghai University didn’t match with the courses I was supposed to take for my home university.
+Still, I was able to learn a lot: language, culture, history, and international economics.
 It encouraged me to think out of the box and really contributed to my personal growth.
-Most of my foreign classmates were studying economics, but I would strongly recommend this type of exchange programs to people doing different studies as well.
+Most of my foreign classmates were studying economics, but I would strongly recommend this type of exchange program to people doing different studies as well.

 What is a better way to get a glimpse of the Chinese way of life than being a student in China?